geoserver/geoserver-cloud/README.md

 The root `pom.xml` defines a `geoserver` maven profile, active by default, that includes the module `geoserver_submodule`, which in turn includes all the required `geoserver` modules for this project.

-So in general, you may chose to only eventually build the `geoserver_submodule` subproject, since it won't change frequently, with
+So in general, you may choose to only eventually build the `geoserver_submodule` subproject, since it won't change frequently, with

 ```bash